from the not-the-revolution-that-was-advertised dept

-When Google Fiber launched back in 2010, it was heralded as a game changer for the broadband industry.
-Google Fiber, we were told, would revolutionize the industry by taking Silicon Valley money and disrupting the viciously uncompetitive and anti-competitive telecom sector.
+When Google Fiber launched in 2010, it was lauded as a game changer for the broadband industry.
+Google Fiber would, we were told, revolutionize the industry by taking Silicon Valley money and disrupting the viciously uncompetitive and anti-competitive telecom sector.
 Initially things worked out well; cities tripped over themselves offering all manner of perks to the company in the hopes of breaking free from the broadband duopoly logjam.
-And in markets where Google Fiber was deployed, prices dropped thanks to Google Fiber market pressure.
+And in markets where Google Fiber was deployed, prices certainly dropped thanks to Google Fiber market pressure.
 The free marketing courtesy of press coverage was endless.

 In late 2016 Alphabet began getting cold feet about the high costs and slow return of the project, and effectively mothballed the entire thing — without admitting that’s what they were doing.
 The company blew through several CEOs in just a few months, laid off hundreds of employees, froze any real expansion, and cancelled countless installations for users who had been waiting years.
 And while Google made a lot of noise about how it would be shifting from fiber to wireless to possibly cut costs, those promises so far appear stuck in neutral as well.

 Meanwhile, Google Fiber’s fiber network continues to shrink.
 Last week, the company penned a blog post stating it would be cancelling its entire build in Louisville, Kentucky.
 According to the post, the company experienced what it’s calling some “challenges” that have forced it to retreat from the city after spending the last two years deploying fiber:

 “When we launched Fiber service in Louisville in October 2017, we noted at the time that it was the fastest we?ve ever moved from construction announcement to signing up customers.
 That?s because we were trialing a lot of things in Louisville, including a different type of construction method ? namely, placing fiber in much shallower trenches than we?ve done elsewhere.